DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 # Trigger Primitive Replay Application

-This is the new Trigger Primitive (TP) Replay Application (v5+).
+This is the new Trigger Primitive (TP) Replay Application (v5).
 For the previous version follow [here](https://github.com/DUNE-DAQ/trigger/tree/production/v4/python/trigger/replay_tps).
-However, it is quite likely this version will work with older types of files as well (not guaranteed).
+This change is after new TP format changes (v5.3).

 ## Table of Contents
 - [What is Replay](#what-is-replay)